titan-65/bennett-app/README.md

+# Portfolio

+This is my portfolio website.
+It is built with [Nuxt 3](https://v3.nuxtjs.org/).

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.